How to give medicine to your child safely — weight-based dosing

 A child is not a small adult.
 Their body processes medicines differently:

-For these reasons, paediatric dosing is not a simple calculation of “half the adult dose.”
-Every medicine has its own paediatric guidelines, based on clinical studies conducted with children.
+For these reasons, paediatric dosing is not a simple matter of giving “half the adult dose”.
+Every medicine has its own paediatric guidance, based on clinical studies involving children.

 How to calculate the correct dose

-There are two main approaches to dosing medicines for children:
+There are two main approaches to dosing medicines in children:

 Weight-based dosing (mg/kg)